elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

     ansible-playbook -e 'ansible_python_interpreter=/usr/bin/python3' --ask-become-pass --connection local --inventory 127.0.0.1, get-requirements.yaml
     ```

-1. Add the Compliant Kubernetes Apps repo as a `git submodule` to the configuration repo and install pre-requisites as follows:
+1. Add the Welkin Apps repo as a `git submodule` to the configuration repo and install pre-requisites as follows:

     > [!NOTE]
     > Remember to switch to the desired version of `compliantkubernetes-apps`.